zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherence/features/features.md

-# Coherence Features
+# Modernize with Coherence

 ## Introduction
-The Coherence Lab is an exercise to visuslaize the different features of Coherence as a distributed in-memory data-grid.
+The Coherence Lab is an exercise to visualize the different features of Coherence as a distributed in-memory data-grid.

 *Estimated Lab Time:* 70 minutes